Whole Heart Perfusion with High-Multiband Simultaneous Multislice Imaging via Linear Phase Modulated Extended Field of View (SMILE): Theory

 \section{Theory}

 Although different perspectives can be employed in implementing SMS acquisition or reconstruction including the stack of 2D, 3D \cite{zahneisen2014three, zhu2016hybrid}, extended 2D FOV along readout (RO) \cite{demirel2021improved}, and extended 2D FOV along PE \cite{glover1991phase}, the information contained in the 2D slice images is identical, as they are imaging the same real object.
 Despite this theoretical equivalence, acquisition strategies and reconstruction performance differences may still arise.
 For instance, the discontinuity in the inter-slice coil sensitivity maps, in contrast to conventional 3D imaging, impedes the construction of an appropriate 3D k-space reconstruction kernel.
-The extended 2D FOV along RO perspective and 2D slice separation approaches using conventional phase modulation cannot sample all k-space points corresponding to the individual slices and thus have a limited sampling degree of freedom.
+Differences in sampling strategy for a give reconstruction approach can also impact the conditioning number of the reconstruction, impacting reconstruction quality.
+The extended 2D FOV along RO perspective and 2D slice separation approaches using conventional phase modulation cannot sample all k-space points for the extended FOV and thus have a limited sampling degree of freedom.